jebish/Emotrix/README.md

 -  Use classification_tuning.ipynb to fine-tune the saved LLaMA 3.2 3B 4-bit instruct model for classification and save the adapters
 -  Run api.ipynb or api.py to create a backend/API
 -  Run command -streamlit run app.py to start the streamlit session and chat with the bot

-## Installation
-To begin this project, use the included `Makefile`

-#### Creating Virtual Environment

-This package is built using `python-3.8`.
-We recommend creating a virtual environment and using a matching version to ensure compatibility.

-#### pre-commit

-`pre-commit` will automatically format and lint your code.
-You can install using this by using `make use-pre-commit`.
-It will take effect on your next `git commit`

-#### pip-tools

-The method of managing dependencies in this package is using `pip-tools`.
-To begin, run `make use-pip-tools` to install.

-Then when adding a new package requirement, update the `requirements.in` file with the package name.
-You can include a specific version if desired but it is not necessary.

-To install and use the new dependency you can run `make deps-install` or equivalently `make`

-If you have other packages installed in the environment that are no longer needed, you can you `make deps-sync` to ensure that your current development environment matches the `requirements` files.

-## Usage Instructions

-# Data Source
-## Code Structure
-## Artifacts Location

 # Results
 ## Metrics Used